mtolly/onyx/songs-lik/other/a-crimson-rose-and-a-gin-tonic/README.md

   * Audio is a Youtube download (run `audio.sh`).

-  * Drums by TheLieInKing, pro keys by Onyxite.
+  * Drums and tempo map by TheLieInKing.